When to use a probate solicitor or specialist

 How much do probate services cost?

-Some probate specialists charge an hourly rate while others charge a fee that is a percentage of the value of the estate.
+Some probate specialists and solicitors charge an hourly rate while others charge a fee that is a percentage of the value of the estate.

 This fee is usually calculated as between 1% to 5% of the value of the estate, plus VAT.